koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 // In FrameworkExtenderFactory — registration point available to all plugins via ExtendedHandle.
 // If a cache for the given key already exists (registered by an earlier profile), the existing
 // instance is returned and create() is not called.
 This guarantees exactly-once initialization.
-// The handle and informerFactory are passed explicitly to create() so that the cache's
+// ExtendedHandle is passed to create() so dependencies are explicit at the call site.
+// Plugins access informer factories through handle (e.g., handle.KoordinatorSharedInformerFactory(),
+// handle.SharedInformerFactory()) rather than receiving them as separate parameters, since
-// dependencies are visible at the call site rather than captured implicitly through closures. func (f *FrameworkExtenderFactory) GetOrRegisterSharedCache(
+// ExtendedHandle already exposes the full set of shared factories. func (f *FrameworkExtenderFactory) GetOrRegisterSharedCache(
     key string,
-    create func(handle ExtendedHandle, factory informers.SharedInformerFactory) SharedPluginCache,
+    create func(handle ExtendedHandle) SharedPluginCache, ) SharedPluginCache
-) SharedPluginCache
 ```